OUI laws in Brunswick, Maine are severe, and you can expect no help from law enforcement if you are stopped on suspicion of drunk or impaired driving.

 Maine’s OUI laws are technical, and defending against them requires an attorney who understands the science behind the evidence, not just the legal procedures.

-Attorney Bly’s reputation throughout Brunswick and the rest of Southern Maine reflects a consistent commitment to his clients’ rights and a straightforward approach to criminal defense.
+Attorney Bly’s reputation throughout Brunswick and Southern Maine reflects a straightforward commitment to his clients’ rights and a no-nonsense approach to criminal defense.

 Attorney William T. Bly is a certified breath alcohol technician and certified field sobriety testing instructor — the same credentials held by the officers who tested you.